Skip to Content

 In September of 2007, Dr. Steve Stasheff joined the Pediatric Faculty in Neurology and Pediatric Neuro-ophthalmology with a joint appointment in Ophthalmology.
 Dr. Stasheff also sees neuro-ophthalmology patients in the Ophthalmology Department with a special interest in Pediatric Neuro-ophthalmology

 In July 2008, Dr. Reid Longmuir (former fellowship in Neuro-ophthalmology and then Glaucoma at Iowa) joined the faculty and functions as Neuro-ophthalmology Faculty at the University of Iowa and staffs both neuro-ophthalmology and glaucoma patients at the Veterans Hospital across the street from the University Hospital complex.
+Dr. Longmuir accepted a position at Vanderbilt University and left Iowa in July, 2014.

 In March 2009, Dr. Andrew Lee accepted a position to return to Houston as Chairman of Ophthalmology at Methodist Hospital.
 Dr. Lee still maintains an adjunct appointment with our Ophthalmology Department at Iowa.